Google, Facebook, and Twitter will follow Microsoft's lead in paying hourly workers while office staff works remotely during the coronavirus outbreak (GOOG, GOOGL, FB, TWTR, MSFT)

 · Tech giants including Facebook, Amazon, and Google have asked employees to work from home amid the novel coronavirus outbreak.

 · Facebook and Amazon have...
-Business Insider Also reported by •Motley Fool •Reuters
+Business Insider Also reported by •Motley Fool

-· Google has canceled all in-person job interviews amid concerns over the coronavirus outbreak, first reported by The Verge.

-· Google told candidates it would...
-Business Insider Also reported by •bizjournals •Seattle Times